Bergtor

 How long should I spend visiting?

-A visit to Bergtor typically takes around 30 minutes to an hour, allowing time to explore and appreciate the structure.
+A visit to Bergtor typically takes about 30 minutes to an hour, allowing time to appreciate the gate and its historical context.

 Is photography allowed?